Segfavlt/villainDB/queries.md

   * Shown on site page: profile.php
   * Query Used in Project: "update users set passwd='$hash' where id='$id'";
-  * Used in php file: update_pass.php
+  * Used in php file: resources/php/update_pass.php
   * On line number: 24
   * Users restriction: none